SNikhill/SNikhill/README.md

 Greetings &#128075;

+My name is Nikhil Seth _aka_ SNikhill.

+I am a Front End Engineer by trade with a knack for the Terminal and a love for the Open Source.

-My name is Nikhil Seth aka SNikhill.
-I have been shaping the web for 4 years.
+I have been professionally developing web for 4 years and have learnt from every mistake that I made.

-I believe in: _learn, fail, learn._

-> Men must be taught as if you taught them not
->
-> And things unknown proposed as things forgot
+- *Current OS*: Exploring Arch Based Distributions

 ## A Consistent Learner